spec-dev/allo/guides/Writing-Live-Objects.md

 By default, after an event handler has completed, the Live Object instance will automatically be saved.

-However, if you ever need to manually save a Live Object instance in the middle of a function, and (optionally) turn off auto-saving, you can perform the following steps:
+However, if you ever need to manually save a Live Object instance in the middle of a function and don't want to auto-save, you can perform the following steps:

 1) Add `autoSave: false` as a decorator option
 2) Make sure your handler function is tagged as `async`